 Caring for your Blue Moon Disk

-- Pre-Seasoning - It's not necessary to go through a seasoning period with your disk - when you get it you will want to lightly coat the whole thing with vegetable oil and just start cooking! - they will cook just as good the 1st time as they will after 20 meals.
+- Pre-Seasoning - It's not necessary to go through a seasoning period with your disk - however when you get it you will want to lightly coat the whole thing with vegetable oil and just start cooking! - they will cook just as good the 1st time as they will after 20 meals.
 If you want to preseason them, a good way to do that is to cook a piece of bacon moving it around spreading the grease.